ivuorinen/starred/README.md

 - [ebullient/obsidian-task-collector](https://github.com/ebullient/obsidian-task-collector) - Plugin for https://obsidian.md/ that assists with managing tasks within a document.
 - [ever-co/ever-traduora](https://github.com/ever-co/ever-traduora) - Ever® Traduora - Open-Source Translation Management Platform
 - [ferdium/ferdium-app](https://github.com/ferdium/ferdium-app) - All your services in one place, built by the community
+- [ferdium/ferdium-server](https://github.com/ferdium/ferdium-server) - The server component that can either be self-hosted or hosted for general purpose - for use with the ferdium thick client.
 - [foambubble/foam](https://github.com/foambubble/foam) - A personal knowledge management and sharing system for VSCode
 - [freeCodeCamp/freeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp) - freeCodeCamp.org's open-source codebase and curriculum.
 Learn to code for free.
 - [fregante/ghat](https://github.com/fregante/ghat) - 🛕 Reuse GitHub Actions workflows across repositories